spacedandi/Movie/README.md

 4. Run the script.
 Each step is clearly marked with comments.
 5. The script will output model evaluation results and generate visualizations.
    Sample outputs are also included in this repository.
+6. The overall method workflow is illustrated in `Flowchart.png`.

 ---